 When the Mexican-American War erupted in 1846, the arsenal was very busy producing small arms, ammunition, and artillery and increased its civilian workers to some 500 men.
 During the war, the arsenal 19,500 artillery rounds, 8.4 million small arms cartridges, 13.7 million musket balls, 4.7 million rifle balls, 17 field cannon with full attachments, 15,700 stand of small arms, 4,600 edged weapons, and much more.
 When the war was over, the civilian staff was reduced to about 30 and the arsenal was relatively quiet for about a decade until the Utah War began in 1857.
 Civilian staff was once again increased, this time to about 100 civilians.

-Prior to the Civil War, a number of congressmen, anticipating secession, began to demand that their quota of arms and ammunition to be shipped from the St. Louis Arsenal to state armories and arsenals.
+Prior to the Civil War, a number of congressmen, anticipating secession, began to demand that their quota of arms and ammunition be shipped from the St. Louis Arsenal to state armories and arsenals.
 In December 1860, President James Buchanan’s Secretary of War, John B. Floyd, a Virginian, was accused of aiding in the transfer of arms to southern states.
-He quickly resigned his post and returned to Virginia.
-Afterwards, an investigation was conducted into his involvement, where it was found that he had bolstered the Federal arsenals in some Southern states by over 115,000 muskets and rifles in late 1859.
+He quickly resigned from his post and returned to Virginia.
+Afterward, an investigation was conducted into his involvement, where it was found that he had bolstered the Federal arsenals in some Southern states by over 115,000 muskets and rifles in late 1859.
 He had also ordered heavy ordnance to be shipped to the Federal forts in Galveston Harbor, Texas and to Fort Massachusetts in Mississippi.
 Though he was officially cleared of any wrongdoing, many continued to suspect that his involvement had helped arm the Confederate States of America in preparation for the Civil War.

 By early 1861, the Civil War was looming and the states were choosing sides.
 Missouri was caught in the middle as most of its residents supported slavery.
 Despite this, the Missouri Constitutional Convention of March 1861 voted to stay with the Union but refused to supply men or weapons to either side if war broke out.
 This resulted in a state of war within its own borders between the U.S. Army and Missouri citizens and the St. Louis Arsenal would become a primary target.